doychi/dotfiles/README.md

 If you would like to be able to pull in any changes made to this template, you may use this as the base for your dotfiles repository.

-I use the following steps to get Dots up and running
+I use the following steps to get Dots up and running:

 1. Clone this repository git clone https://github.com/doychi/dots-personal
 2. Run source <repo location>/dosts-personal/init-dots
 3. dots groups set base